 Over the years several claims have been made about the average age at death of our Bernese.
-It is certainly all to true that too many of our dogs die at too young an age.
+It is certainly all too true that too many of our dogs die at too young an age.
 However, if you are unlucky enough for your Bernese to pass on at a tragically early age please realise he or she may not be entirely typical.
-The biggest problems we face are cancers particularly Malignant Histiocytosis, and the only way we will improve is with the combined help of researchers, vets, other experts but most of all the positive support of owners and breeders who must get involved and contribute to breed health initiatives.
+The biggest problems we face are cancers particularly Malignant Histiocytosis, (aka systemic histiosarcoma or histiosytic sarcoma) and the only way we will improve is with the combined help of researchers, vets, other experts but most of all the positive support of owners and breeders who must get involved and contribute to breed health initiatives.

 Anecdote, hearsay and gossip cannot be relied on to give a true reflection especially as these sometimes have their roots in emotional circumstances.
 The only way to get a proper figure is through breed surveys but even these have to be viewed with a little care.
 For example, there was a feeling that people who have a precious family member die suddenly at just 3 or 4 years of age are understandably quite upset about this and much more motivated to report it and much more likely to do so.
 Contrast this with the owners whose dog dies in its sleep at 11 years of age, still sad but much less distressing and much less likely to be motivated to make the effort to report this in a voluntary survey.
 There have actually been three studies including, or solely concerned with age at death in Bernese Mountain Dogs in the UK, the second one outlined below attempted to nullify the effect of the “early more upsetting death”just described and the average age at death did come out higher.

-One was the general BMD Deaths Survey run by Dr Willis over many, many years.
-The average age at death in this quickly settled and remained fairly constant at around 7 years and I believe was ultimately taken from more than a thousand reported Bernese deaths.
-The average age of death reported from cancer was the same as the average age of deaths from other causes and from memory the percentage of deaths due to cancer remained fairly constant at around 40%.
+One was the general BMD Deaths Survey run by Dr Willis over many, many years in the eighties and nineties.
+The average age at death in this quickly settled and remained fairly constant at around 7 years and I believe was ultimately taken from more than a thousand reported Bernese deaths whether reported directly or taken from reports and tributes.
+The average age of death reported from cancer was the same as the average age of deaths from other causes and from memory the percentage of deaths due to cancer remained fairly constant at around 40% or so.

 The second specific breed survey was run by myself for the BMDC of GB namely the 1998 Breed Survey.
 Whilst much smaller in scale in terms of the numbers of deaths it was set up to be representative for the reasons outlined elsewhere on this web site.
 The average age of all deaths in this was around 8½ years and deaths from cancer averaged out at 7.64 years of age and formed 38.5% of the total, these cancer figures being in line with the other larger survey.
 Although constructed and undertaken by myself the survey was validated independently, scrutinised and praised by several experts from the veterinary universities and the AHT when presented at a “Health Survey review” day held at the Kennel Club in 1999.